codycook96/CPLC/CONTRIBUTING.md

 ## Preface.

 This is project intended to be a basic platform on which anyone can learn, write, and execute PLC programs without needing proprietary software packages or expensive hardware PLC's.
 This project is intented to be robust, modular, and fast.
 However, I am a novice developer and my attention unfortunately cannot be dedicated fully to this project.
-I welcome all contributions and I aim to integrate useful contributions as much as I am able.
+I welcome all contributions and aim to integrate useful contributions as much as I am able, all that I ask is that expectations are managed.
 For the time being, I will be simply taking suggestions and selectively implimenting them myself.

 ---

-### Contributions
+## Contributions

 + [Security Report](#Security-Report)